DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Evaluation of Data Quality and Diversity

 \subsection{Data Statistics}

-Our {\ours} Benchmark contains 4,116 prompts, covering 5,165 distinct nouns with an average prompt length of 284.89 tokens.
+contains 4,116 prompts, covering 5,165 distinct nouns with an average prompt length of 284.89 tokens.
 The token length distribution reveals: 285 prompts at 100-200, 2,399 prompts at 200-300, 1,151 prompts at 300-400, and 281 prompts exceed 400.
-Its comprehensive annotations include: 1) ``Character Attributes'': 8,597 valid characters annotated with 37,165 distinct features (22,728 for ``object'', 4,810 for ``animal'', and 9,627 for ``person''); 2) ``Character Locations'': 6,910 character position annotations; 3) ``Scene Attributes'': 4,104 background descriptions, 4,114 lighting descriptions, and 4,112 style descriptions.
+Its comprehensive annotations include: 1) ``Character Attributes'': 8,597 characters annotated with 37,165 features (22,728 for ``object'', 4,810 for ``animal'', and 9,627 for ``person''); 2) ``Character Locations'': 6,910 character position annotations; 3) ``Scene Attributes'': 4,104 background, 4,114 lighting, and 4,112 style.
 4) ``Entity Relationships'': 18,526 spatial/interactive relationship annotations.
-As illustrated in Table \ref{tab:benchmark_comparison}, our benchmark surpasses existing benchmarks through more comprehensive metrics and longer prompts, offering a more rigorous test for T2I models on long-form instructions.
+As shown in Table \ref{tab:benchmark_comparison}, our benchmark surpasses existing benchmarks through more comprehensive metrics and longer prompts.